For many years, Gaggia’s Classic espresso machine dominated the entry-level home barista market.

 Until recently, Gaggia took a bold step by discontinuing the old model and introduced this updated version, the New Gaggia Classic Pro.

 Gaggia’s technology, traditions, and experience date back over 80 years.

 Hence, they are instrumental in the design and function of most espresso makers in use all over the world today.

 The Gaggia Classic was the machine of choice for most entry-level Baristas and quickly gained iconic status.

-In this Gaggia Classic Pro Review, we’ll show you why this machine will most likely gain iconic status as well, just like its predecessor.
+In this review, we’ll show you why this machine will most likely gain iconic status as well, just like its predecessor.

 For this reason, we also included it in our Best Espresso Machine buyer’s guide.